- Work/Life Balance

 - Senior Management

-I worked at easyJet full-time (More than 3 years)
+I have been working at easyJet full-time (More than a year)

 I applied online.
 I interviewed at easyJet (Luton, East of England, England) in October 2016.